rsarai/lsm_tree/README.md

 - When the memtable fills the sorted data is flushed to a new file on disk.
 This process repeats as more and more writes come in.
 - Periodically the system performs a compaction.
 Compaction selects multiple files and merges them together, removing any duplicated updates or deletions
 - [Image](images/lsm_tree.png)

+## Optimizations

+#### Monkey
+- This is mostly a read optimization it relies on using Bloom filter to speed up searches.
+The key thing is that the rate of false-positives produced my the bloom filters may be decrease for smaller levels (since the bigger cost will be on searching in higher levels), by realocating the filters to lower levels it is possible to keep the same memory usage with fewer false-positives (faster reads).

+#### Dostoevsky
+- Automatic way to tweak the size ratio and the amount of the types of merging strategies.

 -------